pseamusmcdonald/cs50x-programs/substitution-cipher-program/README.md

 This program implements an alphabetic substitution cipher and was done along with my self-study of CS50X.

-*This program for CS50 is meant to be compiled with clang.*

 To compile:

 ```bash
 $ make substitution
 ```
+*This program is meant to be compiled with clang.*

 ### How to use